philbuchanan/Gutenberg-Grid-Blocks/readme.txt

 == Description ==

+*Note:* This plugin requires a compatible theme developed by Aubs & Mugg Inc.

 Gutenberg blocks is a plugin for creating advanced responsive grid rows, columns, and block grids.
 This plugin replaces the default Gutenberg Columns block.

 == Changelog ==